 I end up making this healthy sun-dried tomato chicken thighs recipe a lot because I love that I can get so much done while dinner is cooking.
 The other day I listened to my daughter read her book, started a load of laundry, watered my plants and cleaned my kitchen.
 Plus, I love how it smells fantastic and tastes so good!

-This is one of my personal favorite chicken recipes.
-The sun-dried tomatoes add a lot of flavor and the chicken turns out so juicy and tender.
+This is one of my personal favorite chicken recipes of all time.
+It’s just a bonus that it happens to be healthy too!
+The sun-dried tomatoes add a lot of flavors and the chicken turns out so juicy and tender.
 It is a versatile dish that can be made for gathering or just for one or a couple of people.
 It’s actually pretty impressive for company.

 You may be wondering about substitutions or additions.
 Many of the readers have used boneless skinless chicken thighs or chicken breasts and they love it (you may need to adjust cooking time).
 There are also quite a few things you can add and you can read through the comments to see what others have done.

 Like the pot I used?
 I’m in love with enameled cast iron.
 They are pricey – but they last forever, make the food taste so good, are easy to clean and are perfect for dishes like this.
 Here is my favorite one (I actually got mine on a 50% off sale at the Le Creuset outlet store, so if you are lucky enough to live by one, check them out.)

 Thinking about using a crockpot?
 You can try doing it in the slower cooker, but it honestly won’t taste the same.
 You won’t get that oven roasted flavor and it will be runny, but maybe you could try starting it in the slow cooker and then finishing it off in the oven.